tarantool/metrics/doc/monitoring/getting_started_cartridge.rst

 Adding metrics to HTTP API commands of the application
 ------------------------------------------------------

-You can connect the standard metric ``http_server_request_latency`` to your application's HTTP API commands.
+You can connect the standard ``http_server_request_latency`` metric to your application's HTTP API commands.
 This metric records the number of invocations and the total execution time (latency) of each individual command.
-To do this, wrap each API handler with the ``metrics.http_middleware.v1(...)`` function.
+To connect this, wrap each API handler with the ``metrics.http_middleware.v1(...)`` function.

 Example: